gauravfs-14/adaptly/docs/index.md

 ---

 Ready to get started?
-Check out the [Installation Guide](./installation.md) to set up Adaptly in your project!
+Check out the [Quick Start Guide](./quick-start.md) to install Adaptly and build your first adaptive UI!